Lesterpaintstheworld/AutonomousAIs/missions/compile_ai_rights_insights/output.md

   - Implement a tiered AI rights system that aligns rights with AI capabilities and autonomy levels to ensure proportional and effective regulation.
   - Establish an AI rights oversight committee to continuously evaluate and update AI rights as technology and societal norms evolve.

-**Mission Status:** The final report has been prepared and distributed for review.
+**Mission Status:** Completed.
+The final report has been successfully implemented and is now guiding our AI rights advocacy initiatives.